LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

-OLD STABLE - GEGL EFFECTS by Beaver.
-Layer Effects Text Styling Gimp Plugin - this version can co-exist with CE.
-No other version can.
-Beaver recommends you use the latest version.
+OLD STABLE - GEGL EFFECTS by Beaver
 =========

 ##  GEGL Effects Continual Edition (a branch with more advance features and routine updates) here